Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Estimator for Minimizing Variance of Distortion

-where the estimator $\hat{\mathbf{X}}$ is created as a function of observation $\mathbf{Y}$.
+The conventional MMSE estimation problem for estimating a vector $\mathbf{X}$ from vector $\mathbf{Y}$ asks for minimizing the expected value of the distortion $\|\mathbf{X}-\hat{\mathbf{X}}\|^2$ where the estimator $\hat{\mathbf{X}}$ is created as a function of observation $\mathbf{Y}$.
 However, this would only ensure that the distortion is minimized on \emph{average}.
 In practice, we get one copy of $\mathbf{X}$ and $\mathbf{Y}$, and we want to ensure that the distortion that we obtain is small for that one copy, not just on average.
-Minimizing the variance of $D$ makes sense for the following two reasons: \begin{itemize} \item If random variables $D$ and $D'$ are independent and have the same distribution, then

-In other words, if we take two independent instances of the problem ($\mathbf{X}, \mathbf{Y}$) and ($\mathbf{X}', \mathbf{Y}'$).
-Then the average gap between the distortion of these two problems, \emph{i.e.,} $D$ and $D'$, has average $\mathsf{Var}(D)$; \item By Chebyshev's inequality, the probability of $D$ exceeding a threshold depends not only on the average of $D$, but also on its variance. \end{itemize}
+Minimizing the variance of $\|\mathbf{X}-\hat{\mathbf{X}}\|^2$ makes sense because variance is a measure of concentration around the mean.
+For instance, by Chebyshev's inequality, the probability of $\|\mathbf{X}-\hat{\mathbf{X}}\|^2$ exceeding a threshold depends both on the average of $\|\mathbf{X}-\hat{\mathbf{X}}\|^2$ and its variance.